Dyz598/pandawa-docs/getting-started/basics.md

 composer require pandawa/view-bundle:"^5.0"
 ```

-These four packages will install the routing and annotation component/feature to
+These four packages will install the routing, view and annotation component/feature to
-the application for creating the application we need.
+the application.

 Create a `SampleBundle` class that extends the `Bundle` class
 from Pandawa in the `src` folder.